-Healthcare data breaches increased by 2,733% between 2009 and 2019 in the United States.
-The alarming frequency of such attacks has resulted in the majority of Americans’ healthcare data being exposed.
+Healthcare data breaches increased by 2733% between 2009 and 2019 in the United States.
+The alarming frequency of such attacks has exposed the majority of Americans’ healthcare data.

 We studied data from a range of reputable sources to find out just how bad the situation is for healthcare data privacy in the USA, and whether things are likely to get better or worse in the coming years.

 Among many worrying insights, we found between 2009 and 2019:

 Healthcare data breaches occurred 2733% more frequently in 2019 than in 2009, with an average of 1.4 violations involving at least 500 records per day.